GWartelle/SocioPedia/README.md

 As for the other options (Clip, Attachment and Audio), those are mockup features as well.

 On the feed of Sociopedia, you can see all the other users' posts.
-On the top right of every posts (except yours), there is an add friend icon which adds the creator of this post to your friend list.
+On the top right of every posts (except yours), there is an add-friend icon which adds the creator of this post to your friend list.
 At the bottom of each post panel you have a heart icon for liking the post, and a comment icon for opening the comment section.
 For now you can only find mockup comments in this section, as the comment feature is not implemented yet.